We've picked out three of our favourite of-the-moment looks to inspire your own easy update.

 The Scandi ethos is rooted in nature, so incorporate natural materials where possible.
 Blonde woods work well, and look out for that distinctive tapered shaping (like the lovely legs on this breakfast table).

-This is your chance to have some fun with colour, like this sunny ochre yellow.
+This is your chance to have some fun with colour, like this lustrous pink.
 It pairs perfectly with the grey, and the simple shaping keeps it from being too fussy.
 If you're looking for print opt for big bold geometric patterns.